tredontho/learning/README.md

 # Advent of Code
 Working through the problems from [Advent of Code](https://adventofcode.com/) - each year should have its own directory

+# Codeforces
+[Codeforces](https://codeforces.com) is another programming problem website - some folks on Twitter indicated that the problems were more "real-world" than e.g. leetcode problems

 # Crafting Interpreters
 Following along with the [Crafting Interpreters](https://craftinginterpreters.com/) book.